grame-cncm/guidolib/Qt/package/appPack-readme.txt

 ======================================================================
 	Introduction
 ======================================================================
-GUIDO Music Notation is a textbased, humanreadable format to represent music.
+GUIDO Music Notation is a text based, human readable format to represent music.
 It is intended to describe musical information as well as notational information.
 In GUIDO, simple music can be described in a simple way, whereas complex music sometimes requires more complex